bertvv/server-dotfiles/README.md

     ```

     If you want to add a Vim plugin, add the Github URL to the file `~/.vim/bundle/plugins` and run the script again.

+6. To download newer versions of these configuration files, just run `git pull` in your home directory.